 - Smoking: If you smoke cigarettes, cigars, or pipes you are six times more likely than nonsmokers to get oral cancer.

 - Alternative Tobacco Use: Without the smoke, tobacco is even more dangerous.
-Those who dip, snuff, or chew tobacco products are 50 times more likely to develop cancer in their gums, cheeks, and lining of the lips.
+Those who dip, snuff, or chew tobacco products are 50 times more likely to develop cancer in their gums, cheeks, and the lining of the lips.

 - Family history: Like nearly all diseases, if you have a family history of the disease, it is much more likely.